grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -distributor.remote-timeout
 [remote_timeout: <duration> | default = 20s]

-# (advanced) Try writing to an additional ingester in the presence of an
-# ingester not in the ACTIVE state.
-It is useful to disable this along with
-# -ingester.ring.unregister-on-shutdown=false in order to not spread samples to
-# extra ingesters during rolling restarts with consistent naming.
-# CLI flag: -distributor.extend-writes
-[extend_writes: <boolean> | default = true]

 ring:
   kvstore:
     # Backend storage to use for the ring.
 Supported values are: consul, etcd,